Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 If clothes are being sold for very little, the quality is low too.
 Polyester is one of the most widely used fabrics in fast fashion, and its environmental footprint is severe.
 A 2022 report from the Ellen MacArthur Foundation noted that polyester is derived from fossil fuels and sheds microfibres every time it goes through a wash cycle, adding directly to the rising levels of microplastics in our oceans.

 Cotton is also a major offender.
 The global cotton supply chain is complicated, and fast fashion has pushed cotton farmers to the bottom of it.
 They’re largely invisible to the consumer and have almost no power to negotiate fair prices with traders.
-The Fashion Transparency Index 2023 from Fashion Revolution found that only 1% of major fashion brands disclosed paying a living wage to workers across their supply chain.
-That lack of power has real-world consequences.

 How fast is fashion really moving?